 Saxon Math 8/7 with Prealgebra is an integrated mathematics program that consists of 120 daily lessons and 12 activity-based Investigations.
 Students are tested after every fifth lesson, and all tests are cumulative.
 Concepts are introduced incrementally and are continually practiced throughout the problem sets.

-Each daily lesson consists of the following:
+Each daily lesson of this Pre-Algebra program consists of the following:

 - Warm-Up(8-10 minutes)

 In this Saxon Math course, students take a quick Facts Practice Test to increase their proficiency with basic operations; solve several mental math problems; and complete a problem-solving exercise by using such strategies as making lists, drawing pictures, working backward, and guessing and checking.

 The teacher presents the new increment(s) and works several examples with the class.

 Students solve problems that cover the new concept(s).

 Students solve problems that provide practice on previously introduced concepts as well as the new concept(s).